devsim/devsim_documentation/sphinx/source/symdiff.rst

 Equation parser
 ^^^^^^^^^^^^^^^

-The :meth:`ds.symdiff` should be used when defining new functions to the parser.
+The :meth:`devsim.symdiff` should be used when defining new functions to the parser.
 Since you do not specify regions or interfaces, it considers all strings as being independent variables, as opposed to models.  :ref:`ModelCommands` presents commands which have the concepts of models.
 A ``;`` should be used to separate each statement.

 This is a sample invocation from |devsim|